 Visit the HM Courts & Tribunals Service webpage for more information

 Researcher at the Law Commission

 Every year the Law Commission recruits an intake of research assistants to work on legal review and reform projects.
 Posts are temporary and last for twelve months.

-Further information visit the Law Commission website.
+Visit the Law Commission website